simdjson/simdjson/CONTRIBUTING.md

 Pull requests are always invited.
 However, we ask that you follow these guidelines:

+- It is wiser to discuss your ideas first as part of an issue before you start coding.
+If you omit this step and code first, be prepare to have your code receive scrutiny and be dropped.
 - Users should provide a rationale for their changes.
 Does it improve performance?
 Does it add a feature?
 Does it improve maintainability?
 Does fix a bug?
 This must be explicitly stated as part of the pull request.
 Do not propose changes based on taste or intuition.
 We do not delegate programming to tools: that some tool suggested a code change is not reason enough to change the code.
    1. When your code improves performance, please document the gains with a benchmark using hard numbers.
    2. If your code fixes a bug, please be either fix a failing test, or propose a new test.